BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

 that they are used to implement unconditional jumps, function calls memory ordering, system calls and breaks):

-`LUI` (load upper immediate) is used to load the upper 20 bits of a constant.
+    - `LUI` (load upper immediate) is used to load the upper 20 bits of a constant.
 The lower bits can then be set using `ADDI` or `ORI`.
 At first sight it may seem weird that we need two instructions to load a 32 bit constant in a register, but in fact it is a smart choice, because all instructions are 32-bit long.

-`AUIPC` (add upper immediate to PC) adds a constant to the current program counter and places the result in a register.
+    - `AUIPC` (add upper immediate to PC) adds a constant to the current program counter and places the result in a register.
 It is meant to be used in combination with `JALR` to reach a 32-bit PC-relative address.

-`JAL` (jump and link) adds an offset to the PC and stores the address of the instruction following the jump in a register.
+    - `JAL` (jump and link) adds an offset to the PC and stores the address of the instruction following the jump in a register.
 It can be used to implement function calls.
 'JALR' does the same thing, but adds the offset to a register.

-`FENCE` and `SYSTEMS` are used to implement memory ordering in multicore systems, and system calls/breaks respectively.
+    - `FENCE` and `SYSTEMS` are used to implement memory ordering in multicore systems, and system calls/breaks respectively.

+To summarize, we got branches (conditional jumps), ALU operations, load and store, and a couple of special instructions used to implement unconditional jumps and function calls.
+There are also two functions for memory ordering and system calls (but we will ignore these two ones for now).